baggashivansh/SidhShriRajRatan.shop/README.md

-# Sidh Shri Raj Ratan Jewellers 💍
+# Sidh Shri Raj Ratan Jewellers

-A modern, responsive static website built for **Sidh Shri Raj Ratan Jewellers**, a traditional jewelry store based in Kanpur, India.
+A responsive static website built for a jewellery retail store.
-The website showcases handcrafted gold, diamond, and precious stone jewelry while highlighting the brand’s legacy, trust, and craftsmanship.

-🌐 **Live Website:**
+The project focuses on clean presentation, usability, and performance for real business use.

+Live Website
 https://sidhshrirajratanjewellers.netlify.app

----
+## Overview

+Sidh Shri Raj Ratan Jewellers is a local retail jewellery business.
+This website was built to showcase jewellery collections and provide clear contact and location information for customers.

-## ✨ Features
+## Features

-- Elegant and clean UI focused on luxury & tradition
-- Fully responsive design (mobile, tablet, desktop)
-- Jewelry collections showcase (rings, necklaces, earrings, bracelets)
+Jewellery collections showcase
-- Business information with address, contact details, and working hours
+Store information and working hours
-- WhatsApp & Instagram integration for direct customer inquiries
+WhatsApp and social contact integration
-- Customer testimonials section
+Customer testimonials section
-- Fast-loading static site deployed on Netlify

----
+Embedded location map
+Responsive layout across devices

+## Technical Details

+Semantic HTML for structured content
+Custom CSS for layout and responsiveness
+Vanilla JavaScript for basic interactivity
+Optimized static assets for fast load times
+Deployed using Netlify

-## 🛠 Tech Stack
+## Tech Stack

-- **HTML5**
-- **CSS3**
-- **JavaScript**
-- **Netlify** (Hosting & Deployment)

----
+HTML
+CSS
+JavaScript
+Netlify

-## 📄 License
+## Notes

-This project is created for client/business showcase purposes.
+This is a frontend only implementation for a retail business website.
-Reuse or modification should be done with permission from the business owner.

----
+Backend services using Java and Spring Boot are being developed separately.

-## Made with ❤️ by Shivansh Bagga
+Built by Shivansh Bagga